concourse/concourse/release-notes/latest.md

-> **If you are running a production environment, it is probably wise to wait on
-> a future stable release before upgrading to this major version.**

-This release bumps us to v6.0 for good reason: it's the first time we've changed how Concourse decides on the inputs for your jobs.
+This release bumps Concourse to v6.0 for good reason: it's the first time we've changed how Concourse decides on the inputs for your jobs.

-A whole new algorithm for deciding job inputs has been implemented, which performs much better for large-scale Concourse instances with a ton of versions and builds.
+A whole new algorithm for deciding job inputs has been implemented which performs much better for Concourse instances that have a ton of version and build history.
 This algorithm works in a fundamentally different way, and in some situations will yield different results than the previous algorithm.
-Read on for more information!

-Even though this release has been tested at scale and in all kinds of ways, we want to be very cautious with it because we've pretty much replaced the "brain" of Concourse.
-If there *are* any bugs, given the nature of the beast, they could result in undesireable behavior such as shipping the wrong version from your pipeline.
+(More details follow in the actual release notes below.)

+In the past we've done major version bumps as a ceremony to celebrate big shiny new features.
+This is the first time it's been done because there are technically backwards-incompatible changes to fundamental pipeline semantics.

+We have tested this release against larger scale than we ever tried to support before, and deployed it to various environments of our own, and we've been using it ourselves for a while now.
+Despite all that we still recommend that anyone using Concourse for mission-critical workflows such as shipping security updates should wait for the next few releases, *just in case* any edge cases are found and fixed.

 **IMPORTANT**: Please expect and prepare for some downtime when upgrading to v6.0.
-On our large scale deployments, we have seen 10-20 minutes of downtime in order to migrate the database but it will vary depending on the size of your deployment.
+On our large scale deployments we have observed 10-20 minutes of downtime as the database is migrated, but this will obviously vary depending on the amount of data.

 #### <sub><sup><a name="3602" href="#3602">:link:</a></sup></sub> feature, breaking